ValientRH/Plant-Analysis-Tool-Final/README.md

-# Plant-Analysis-Tool-Final
-This AI-powered tool uses Gemini AI to identify plant species, detect diseases, and provide personalized care suggestions from uploaded images.
-It combines image analysis and conversational AI to deliver quick insights and plant care advice.
-Ideal for gardeners and plant lovers seeking an intelligent way to monitor plant health.
+A smart tool that uses Gemini AI to identify plants, detect diseases, and provide care tips from uploaded images.

+Features:

+📷 Upload plant images for instant analysis

+🌱 Identify plant species

+🩺 Detect health issues like diseases or pests

+💡 Get AI-powered care and treatment suggestions

+💬 Ask questions and receive plant care advice via chat

+Built for gardeners, hobbyists, and anyone who wants healthier plants using AI.